 Applications from students as project leaders are not accepted.

 Grants are made in annual instalments, and payments are dependent upon the receipt of satisfactory annual reports and financial statements.
 An additional progress report is required six months after the start of the project.
-Salaries of technicians and research assistants may be supported, but normally grants do not cover the salaries of scientific research staff or stipends of students.
+Salaries of technicians and research assistants may be supported, but grants do not cover the salaries of scientific research staff or stipends of students.
 Administrative overheads are not funded.

 When assessing applications, the Research Committee considers the following criteria: